yaronf/I-D/ACME Delegation/draft-sheffer-lurk-cert-delegation.md

 * The RECOMMENDED validity period for certificates provisioned using this mechanism is 3 days, and the certificate SHOULD be valid immediately when it is fetched.

+## Revocation

+When the content owner decides it no longer trusts the CDN, the content owner MUST:

+* Revoke any extant short-term certificates already handed to the CDN.
+This implies that all such certificates MUST be logged.
+* Immediately block the certificate issuance operations described above.

 ## Restricting CDNs to the Delegation Mechanism

 Currently there are no standard methods for the content owner to ensure that